Start your anchor with a quickdraw

 • Arrive at two bolt anchor.

 • Clove hitch your lead rope into the bottom of the quickdraw.
-You’re secure at the anchor, but stay on belay, as you’re only clipped to one bolt.
-You are protected by your belayer and all of the gear you’ve already placed.
+You’re secure at the anchor, but you remain on belay, as you’re only clipped to one bolt.
+(You’re protected by your belayer and all of the gear/bolts below you.)

 • Clip the right arm of the quad to the top carabiner on the quickdraw.